khoans/DSA-Leetcode/DesignPattern/java/src/main/java/com/nskhoa/designpattern/BEHAVIORAL/chain_of_responsibility/chain_of_responsibility.md

 48. Content Recommendation Engines: User interactions are processed through a chain of handlers that analyze behavior, filter content, and generate recommendations.
 49. Supply Chain Management: Orders are processed through a chain of handlers that manage inventory, coordinate suppliers, and track shipments.
 50. Automated Marketing Campaigns: Marketing actions are processed through a chain of handlers that segment audiences, personalize messages, and schedule deliveries.
+51. Fraud Detection Systems: Transactions are processed through a chain of handlers that analyze patterns, flag suspicious activity, and escalate for review.
+52. Cloud Resource Provisioning: Resource requests are processed through a chain of handlers that validate quotas, allocate resources, and configure settings.
+53. Online Booking Systems: Booking requests are processed through a chain of handlers that check availability, process payments, and send confirmations.
+54. Data Backup and Recovery: Backup requests are processed through a chain of handlers that validate data, compress files, and store backups.
+55. Virtual Assistant Command Processing: User commands are processed through a chain of handlers that interpret intent, fetch information, and execute actions.
+56. Automated Testing Frameworks: Test cases are processed through a chain of handlers that set up environments, execute tests, and report results.
+57. Real-time Data Analytics: Data streams are processed through a chain of handlers that filter, aggregate, and visualize data.
+58. Online Voting Systems: Votes are processed through a chain of handlers that validate voter eligibility, record votes, and tally results.
+59. Digital Rights Management (DRM): Content access requests are processed through a chain of handlers that verify licenses, enforce restrictions, and log usage.
+60. Smart Traffic Management: Traffic data is processed through a chain of handlers that analyze flow, adjust signals, and provide route recommendations.